dvgis/threebox-es6/docs/Threebox.md

 ```js
 tb.setLayoutProperty(layerId, name, value)
 ```
-This method to replicates the behaviour of [`map.setLayoutProperty`](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#setlayoutproperty) when custom layers are affected but it can used for any layer type.
+This method replicates the behaviour of [`map.setLayoutProperty`](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#setlayoutproperty) when custom layers are affected but it can used for any layer type.

 <br>